List of state highway spurs in Texas (1–99): Spur 1

 Spur 1 is a designation that has been used for two different routes, one in Uvalde County and the other in El Paso County.

 Spur 1 (1939)

 The first use of the Spur 1 designation was in Uvalde County, from US 90 1.5 mi west of Uvalde south to the Uvalde National Fish Hatchery.
 On February 12, 1943, an 0.4 mile extension across the hatchery property to a connection with the Uvalde-Eagle Pass County Road was proposed.
 Spur 1 and the extension were cancelled on December 16, 1943, when the extension was blocked off.
 The roadway is now maintained by the county.

 Spur 1 (1958)

-The second use of the Spur 1 designation was in El Paso County, from US 80 Alternate at or near Courchesne School to the approved route of I-10.
+The second use of the Spur 1 designation was in El Paso County, from US 80 Alt. at or near Courchesne School to the approved route of I-10.
 Spur 1 was cancelled on July 31, 1964, and transferred to Loop 16 (now US 85).